guilhermeborgesbastos/xy-inc/README.md

 ## Installation and configuration
 Follow these steps to setup the project
 + Clone the repository into a new folder in your machine;
-    * Make sure you have the Git installed: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
+    * Make sure you have the Git installed [Download](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git);
     * ```git clone https://github.com/guilhermeborgesbastos/xy-inc.git```
 + Install and configure the MongoDB;
     * [Click here to know how to install MongoDB](https://docs.mongodb.com/getting-started/shell/);